StudioEtrange/mambo/README.md

     * Self-Hosted Newsletters : checked
     * Use Inline Styles Templates : checked
     * Newsletter Output Directory : `/newsletters`
-    * Custom newsletter Templates Folder : `/default_template`
+    * Custom newsletter Templates Folder : set value `/default_template`
-        * if you want to customize the default newsletter template edit in your data folder `ebooks_list/recently_added.mtml` following `mambo/ebooks/recently_added.html` (the default one) as guide.
-And set inside tautulli the default template folder as `/custom_template/templates`
+        * if you want to customize the default newsletter template : set value folder as `/custom_template/templates` and edit in your data folder `ebooks_list/recently_added.mtml` following `mambo/ebooks/recently_added.html` (the default one) as guide.
+And
         * if you want a real preview of your newsletter with your custom template use : `https://tautulli.domain.com/real_newsletter?newsletter_id=1&preview=true` instead of this proposed url `https://tautulli.domain.com/newsletter_preview?newsletter_id=1`

 * TIPS : Inside newsletter configuration; to edit subject and message in default newsletter you can use theses variables https://github.com/Tautulli/Tautulli/blob/master/plexpy/common.py